 Modern technology has influenced customer experience in many ways; product recommendations are everyday examples.

-It’s obvious for consumers, as we realise that algorithms that recommend videos, songs, products, or TV shows sometimes know what we want better than we know it ourselves.
+It’s obvious to consumers that algorithms that recommend videos, songs, products, or TV shows sometimes know what we want better than we do.
 It’s also obvious for companies.
-Big corporations like Amazon or Netflix drive huge revenues based on the efficiency of these algorithms.
+Big corporations like Amazon and Netflix generate huge revenues driven by the efficiency of their algorithms.

-These recommendations are responsible for one-third of Amazon’s sales and 75 percent of Netflix viewer activity.
-Thanks to machine learning and analytics capable of predicting consumers’ interests, needs, and upcoming decisions, they open amazing up-sell and cross-sell opportunities.
+These recommendations account for one-third of Amazon’s sales and 75 per cent of Netflix viewers’ activity.
+Thanks to machine learning and analytics that can predict consumers’ interests, needs, and upcoming decisions, they open up amazing upsell and cross-sell opportunities.

 For this algorithm to be useful, companies need all the user behaviour data they can get, and they need it in real-time.
-Many different kinds of data can be extremely useful for recommendation software, such as users’ purchase history, browsing history, items they looked at or liked, items that are already in their cart, or items purchased by others with similar interests and purchase history.
+Many different kinds of data can be extremely useful for recommendation software, such as users’ purchase history, browsing history, items they looked at or liked, items already in their cart, and items purchased by others with similar purchase history.

 These recommendations can be sent to users even when they leave the site.
-Sending trigger-based special offers and recommendations by email can do wonders for your conversions.
+Sending trigger-based special offers and recommendations via email can boost your conversions.
 They must be relevant, though; otherwise, they’ll only increase your unsubscribe rates.

 For instance, what seems to be working well is automatically reminding users of items they originally had in the cart but decided not to buy.
 Around 5% of people who receive this kind of follow-up email will return to purchase the product.
 Of course, if you add a discount or offer free shipping, you’ll probably see this percentage increase substantially.